-These badly formed bacteria are at a significant disadvantage and die, or are much more easily defended against, by the immune system.
+These badly formed bacteria are at a significant disadvantage and die.
+At worst, they’re much more easily defended against by the immune system.

-Amoxicillin can be more specifically described as an amino penicillin.
-Also known as broad-spectrum Penicillin.
+Amoxicillin can be more specifically described as an aminopenicillin.
+But it is also known as broad-spectrum Penicillin.

-This is a really scary idea once you get into it, and the future of many of our most treasured antibiotics is uncertain.
+Unfortunately, the small group of bacteria unaffected by amoxicillin is growing, as part of a major concern over antibiotic-resistant microbes.
+This is a really scary idea once you get into it.
+And the future of many of our most treasured antibiotics is uncertain.

 But, for now, amoxicillin works fine for a vast range of routine infections.
-And for stopping infections from becoming established in the first place.
+It also works for stopping infections from becoming established in the first place.